flennerhag/mlens/docs/index.rst

 **A Python library for memory efficient parallelized ensemble learning**.

-ML-Ensemble is a library for building `Scikit-learn`_ compatible ensemble estimator.
-By leveraging API elements from deep learning libraries like Keras_ for building ensembles, it is straightforward to build deep ensembles with complex interactions.
+ML-Ensemble is a library for building `Scikit-learn`_ compatible ensemble estimators.
+By leveraging API elements from deep learning libraries such as Keras_ to build ensembles, it is straightforward to build deep ensembles with complex interactions.

 ML-Ensemble is open for contributions at all levels.If you would like to get involved, reach out to the project's Github_ repository.
-We are currently in beta testing, so please report any bugs or issues by creating an issue_.
+We are currently in beta testing, so please report any bugs or issues by at the `issue tracker`_.
 If you are interested in contributing to development, see :ref:`dev` for a quick introduction to ensemble implementation, or check out the issue tracker.